Pazzobg/Prodavachnik/README.md

 # Prodavachnik

-The first Team Project in the Team-Work Course by SoftUni - 11.
-10. 2017                                                                     # With Contributors:
+This is the first Project of the Teamwork Cousrse @SoftUni

+## With Contributors:
-  - Пламен Хараламбиев,
+  - Stoyan Zlatev,
-  - Евгени Димов,
+  - Evgeni Dimov,
-  - Веселин Георгиев,
+  - Veselin Georgiev,
-  - and me Стоян Златев
+  - and me - Plamen Stoyanov